 The Edinburgh Festival Chorus primarily performs at the International Festival but additional performances may occur.

-The Chorus have previously taken part in Edinburgh’s Christmas Street of Light in 2016, and recently performed Berlioz’s Lelio - the enthralling sequel to Symphonie Fantastique - with the BBC Scottish Symphony Orchestra under Pascal Rophé.
+The Chorus have previously taken part in Edinburgh’s Christmas Street of Light in 2016, and performed Berlioz’s Lelio – the enthralling sequel to Symphonie Fantastique with the BBC Scottish Symphony Orchestra under Pascal Rophé in 2019.

 The Edinburgh Festival Chorus was founded in 1965, and made its debut with the Scottish National Orchestra for the Opening Concert, performing Mahler's monumental Symphony No. 8.
 Since then, it has been at the heart of the International Festival, performing annually with internationally renowned orchestras, soloists and conductors.